 Aggie and the Ice Cream Blonde

-Reporter Aggie Underwood devoted a chapter in her 1949 autobiography Newspaperwoman to covering the stars – and one of the stars she covered was Thelma Todd.
-Thelma, nicknamed the Ice Cream Blonde, was an enormously popular actress appearing in over 120 films between 1926 and 1935.
+Reporter Aggie Underwood devoted a chapter in her 1949 autobiography, Newspaperwoman, to movie stars.
+One star she covered was Thelma Todd.
+Thelma, nicknamed the Ice Cream Blonde, was a popular actress appearing in over 120 films between 1926 and 1935.

-Thelma’s pleasant voice had made the transition from silent to sound films an easy one.
+Thelma’s pleasant voice made her transition from silent to sound films an easy one.
 She had name recognition and with financial backing from her lover, film director Roland West, she opened the Thelma Todd’s Sidewalk Café.
 Thelma and Roland lived in separate rooms above the café.
 They had known each other for about 5 years.
-Thelma had appeared in West’s 1931 film Corsair, and that is when they became romantically involved.
+Thelma starred in West’s 1931 film Corsair, and that is when they embarked on a passionate affair.

-On Saturday, December 14, 1935 Thelma’s personal maid of four years, May Whitehead, helped to dress the actress in a blue and silver sequin gown for a party.
+On Saturday, December 14, 1935, Thelma’s personal maid of four years, May Whitehead, helped to dress the actress in a blue and silver sequin gown for a party.
 At about 8 p.m.
 Thelma and her mother Alice were preparing to leave the Café together.
-Thelma was headed to a party at the Trocodero hosted by Ida Lupino and her father Stanley.Ida_Lupino_head_shot
+Thelma had plans to attend a party at the Trocadero, where Ida Lupino and her father Stanley were the hosts.

 As they were about to get into the limo driven by Ernie Peters (one of Thelma’s regular drivers) Roland approached Thelma and told her to be home by 2 a.m.
 Not one to be given orders, Thelma said she’d be home at 2:05.

-When he was questioned later, West characterized his exchange with Thelma as more of a joke than a serious demand on his part; but he had locked Thelma out at least once before when she had failed to arrive home “on time”.
-On that earlier occasion Thelma had knocked hard enough to break a window and Roland let her in.
+When questioned later, West described his exchange with Thelma as more of a joke than a serious demand on his part.
+On that earlier occasion, Thelma had knocked hard enough to break a window and Roland let her in.

-According to party goers Thelma arrived at the Trocodero in good spirits and she seemed to be looking forward to the holidays.
-She downed a few cocktails and she was intoxicated, but none of her friends thought that she was drunk.
-Thelma’s ex-husband, Pat Di Cicco, was at the Trocodero with a date, but he was not a guest at the Lupino’s party.
+According to party goers, Thelma arrived at the Trocadero in high spirits and seemed to look forward to the holidays.
+She downed a few cocktails.
+Although intoxicated, none of her friends thought she was drunk.
+Thelma’s ex-husband, Pat Di Cicco, was at the Trocadero with a date, but he was not a guest at the Lupino’s party.

-Very late in the evening Thelma joined Sid Grauman’s table for about 30 minutes before asking him if he’d call Roland and let him know that she was on her way home.
-Thelma’s chauffeur said that the actress was unusually quiet on the ride home, and when they arrived she declined his offer to walk her to the door of her apartment.
+Very late in the evening, Thelma joined Sid Grauman’s table for about 30 minutes before asking him if he’d call Roland and let him know she was on her way home.
+Thelma’s chauffeur said that the actress was unusually quiet on the ride home, and when they arrived, she declined his offer to walk her to the door of her apartment.
 He said she’d never done that before.

 It’s at this point that the mystery of Thelma Todd’s death begins.